-OFF: When the switch is at this position, tail light, license plate light are off.
+OFF: When the switch is at this position, tail light, license plate light are off, daytime running lamps are on.

 3Turn Switch

 Move the switch to \leftarrow left turn light and left turn signal indicator are on.

 Move the switch to ⇒ right turn light and right turn signal indicator are on.